-One month ago, during my photo journey in Madrid, I had the opportunity to visit the station thanks to an authorization released by Metro Madrid that gave me the opportunity to do a photo shoot inside the station and enjoy the vintage beauty of Chamberi metro station.
+One month ago, during my photo journey in Madrid, I had the opportunity to visit the station thanks to an authorization released by Metro Madrid.
+This gave me the opportunity to do a photo shoot inside the station and enjoy the vintage beauty of Chamberi metro station.

 Shooting photos inside Chamberí metro station was like making a journey in the past.
 Billboards, turnstiles, signs, everything remained exactly the same when this station was closed in 1966.

-For best results, I used my tripod to keep ISO at low levels and my 16-35mm lens to catch the wide views of the curving platform and the vintage billboards.
+For best results, I used my tripod to keep ISO at low levels.
+I shot with my 16-35mm lens to catch the wide views of the curving platform and the vintage billboards.
 I shot in Aperture priority mode by keeping values at f/8.

 Chamberi ghost metro station can be visited during guided visits only on Friday, Saturday and Sunday.
 For bookings and opening hours visit the Andén Cero Museum website.
 The ghost metro station is located at Plaza de Chamberí in Madrid.